Что мы значим в этом мире

 So, are all his family and friends happy here?

 No and no!
-It turns out that no matter how much Maxwell screwed up his former life, he managed to do good deeds.
-He saved the dog, but in the new world the dog died.
-He won a large sum in a drawing competition, and with this money his school was completely renovated - and in the new world his classmates study in a dilapidated, scary building.
+It turns out that no matter how Maxwell screwed up in his previous life, he managed to do good deeds.
+He saved a dog - and in the new world the dog died.
+He won a large sum in a drawing competition, and with this money his school made a complete renovation - and in the new world his classmates study in a shabby, terrible building.
 In his old life, little Maxwell gave his dad childishly naive, but sincere and correct advice - and dad decided to make changes and became happier.
-In the new world, no one said the right words to his father - and he drags on a joyless existence.
-And the same thing with the teacher: in the real world, thanks to Maxwell, his class teacher found real human happiness, confessing his love to a girl, but in the parallel world - alas, no happiness, decline.
+In the new world, no one said the right words to his father - and he pulls the strap of a joyless existence.
+And the same with the teacher: in the real world, thanks to Maxwell, his class teacher found real human happiness, confessing his love to a girl, and in the parallel world - alas, no happiness, decline ...

-One of the most important themes in the book is how do teenagers perceive themselves?
-Are they really that frostbitten and don’t care about anyone?
-And they don't know what they're doing?
-Or do they actually understand everything perfectly well?
-Why then do they continue to behave this way?
-There is a serious discord in the soul of the hero of this book, and he seeks to transfer his inner state to the world around him, and he is by no means delighted with himself.
+One of the most important themes in the book is how teenagers perceive themselves.
+Are they really that crazy and don't care about anyone?
+And don't they know what they're doing?
+Or do they really understand everything perfectly well?
+And why do they continue to behave like that?
+There is a serious discord in the soul of the hero of this book, and he strives to transfer his inner state to the world around him, and he is not at all delighted with himself.

-There are a lot of important themes in the story:
+There are many important themes in the story:

-- Family relationships and how they affect children
+- Relationships in the family and how they affect children

-- The ability to appreciate what you have, love loved ones and respect yourself
+- The ability to appreciate what you have, love your loved ones and respect yourself

-- Can a person be completely alone and still be happy, or is happiness necessary for other people and common memories
+- Can a person be completely alone and still happy, or do other people and shared memories become necessary for happiness?

 - Work in a person's life